Andrew Harding

 About

-Andrew began his career in the former Soviet Union, initially as a freelancer.
-After a decade living in Moscow and Tbilisi, he moved to Nairobi, then Singapore, Bangkok, Johannesburg and now Paris.
-He is married with three adult sons.
+Andrew began his career in the former Soviet Union, living in Moscow and Tbilisi between 1991 and 2000.
+He then moved to Nairobi, Singapore, Bangkok, and spent 14 years reporting on Africa from Johannesburg before moving to Paris.

-In March 2023 Andrew travelled to eastern Ukraine as one of the BBC’s frontline correspondents.
-He has returned repeatedly since then.
-It was a story he filed on the aftermath of a small but decisive battle in southern Ukraine that led him to write his latest book, A Small, Stubborn Town.
+In March 2022 Andrew reported on the aftermath of a small but decisive battle in southern Ukraine, which led him to write his latest book, A Small, Stubborn Town.

 Andrew has been visiting Somalia since 2000 and was in Mogadishu during the height of the battle against the Islamist militants of Al Shabab and during repeated famines.
 He is one of the very few foreign journalists to have travelled into territory controlled by Al Shabab and met their commanders, or to have visited (twice) the pirate town of Eyl.
 His experiences led him to write the internationally-acclaimed non-fiction book, The Mayor of Mogadishu.